Iduronate Sulfatase Deficiency

 Which specialist treats it?
 The pediatrician coordinates early detection and follow-up, drawing on specialists in metabolic diseases.
 If a child has developmental delay along with these features, it is advisable to seek a specialized evaluation early.

-Specialties that treat iduronate sulfatase deficiency
+Data on 8 doctors who treat iduronate sulfatase deficiency

 Treatment by city